-"The number of places, at which the rife and times of flowing of tides have been obferved, in thefe voyages, is very great; and hence an important article of ufeful knowledge is afforded.
-In thefe obfervations, fome very curious and even unexpected circumftances have offered
+"The number of places, at which the rife "and times of flowing of tides have been obferv-"ed, in these voyages, is very great; and hence "an important article of useful knowledge is af-"forded.
+In these observations, fome very cu-"rious and even unexpected circumstances have "offered themselves to our consideration.
+It will "be sufficient to instance the exceedingly small "height to which the tide rifes, in the middle of "the great Pacific Ocean; where it falls short,

-In addition to Mr. Wales's Remark, it may be observed, that the proficiency of our naval officers in taking observations at sea, must ultimately be attributed to the great attention paid to this important object by the Board of Longitude at home; liberal rewards having been given to mathematicians for perfecting the lunar tables, and facilitating calculations; and to artifts for conftructing more accurate inftruments for observing, and watches better adapted to keeping time at fea.
-It appears, therefore, that the voyages of difcovery, and the operations of the Board of Longitude, went hand in hand; and they muft be combined, in order to form a just estimate of the extent of the plan carried into execution fince his Majefty's acceffion, for improving aftronomy and navigation.
-But, befides the eftablishment of the Board of Longitude on its prefent footing, which has had fuch important confequences, it must also be ever acknowledged, that his prefent Majesty has extended his royal patronage to every branch of the liberal arts and ufeful fcience.
-The munificent prefent to the Royal Society for defraying the expence of obferving the transit of Venus ;- the inftitution of the Academy of Painting and Sculpture ;- the magnificent apartments allotted to the Royal and Antiquary Societies, and to the Royal Academy, at Somerfet Place ;- the fupport of the Garden of Exotics at Kew, to improve which, Mr. Maffon was fent to the extremities of Africa ;- the fubftantial encouragement afforded to learned men and learned works, in various departments; and particularly, that afforded to Mr. Herschell, which has enabled him to devote himself entirely to the improvement of aftronomy; thefe, and many other inftances which might be enumerated, would have greatly diffinguished his Majesty's reign, even if he had not been the patron of those fuccessful attempts to perfect geography and navigation by fo many voyages of difcovery.
+In addition to Mr. Wales's Remark, it may be observed, that the proficiency of our naval officers in taking obfervations at fea, must ultimately be attributed to the great attention paid to this important object by the Board of Longitude at home; liberal rewards having been given to mathematicians for perfecting the lunar tables, and facilitating calculations; to artifts for confiructing more accurate infruments for obferving, and watches better adapted to keeping time at fea.
+It appears, therefore, that the voyages of difcovery, and the operations of the board of longitude went hand in hand; and they must be combined, in order to form a just estimate of the extent of the plan carried into execution fince his Majesty's accession, for improving aftronomy and navigation.
+But, befides the eftablish-ment of the Board of Longitude on its prefent footing, which has had fuch important confequences, it must also be ever achas had fuch important confequences, it mult allo be ever ac-knowledged, that his prefent Majefty has extended his royal pa-tronage to every branch of the liberal arts and ufeful fcience.
+The munificent prefent to the Royal Society for defraying the expence of obferving the tranfit of Venus;-the inflitution of the Academy of Painting and Sculpture; - the magnificent apartments allotted to the Royal and Antiquary Societies, and to the Parenel Academy of Somefet Place ... the furner of the Garden of Exotics at Kew, to improve which, Mr. Mafon was fent to the extremities of Africa ;- the jubfantial encouragement afforded to learned men and learned works, in various departments; and particularly, that afforded to Mr. Herschell, which has enabled him to devote himfelf intirely to the improvement of aftronomy; thefe, and many other inflances which might be enumerated, would have greatly diffinguished his Majefly's reign, even if he had not been the patron of those fuccessful attempts to perfect geography and navigation by fo many voyages of difcovery.

-" them-
+" two-